gthreehosmane/linux/README.md

 8. Follow the onscreen instructions to set up inner VM.
 I followed steps provided in this link - https://linuxize.com/post/how-to-install-kvm-on-ubuntu-20-04/
 9. For this assignment, I installed fedora as inner VM
    - Install cpuid package using command - $sudo dnf install cpuid
+   - Run the commands (-l option for the cpuid command specifies the leaf node(eax value))
-   - Run the commands $cpuid -l 0x4fffffff and $cpuid -l 0x4ffffffe
+     - $cpuid -l 0x4fffffff
+     - $cpuid -l 0x4ffffffe

 10. Check the message buffer of outer VM using $dmesg command